Draym/PDF-Flex/README.md

         bodyAlign = BodyAlign.TOP_LEFT
     )

-    // If you put both paragraph into the row, and do not set paragraph width, by default it will take 100% of parent /!\
+    // If you put both paragraph into the row, and do not set paragraph width, by default it will take 100% of its parent /!\
     // In order to put multiple expandable components, such as paragraph, into a row, we should use columns val rowParagraph = PdfRow(
         elements = listOf(